mpusz/wg21-papers/src/2982R1_std_quantity_as_a_numeric_type.md

 measurement data".

-A typical problem that most similar libraries struggle with is supporting quantities like work and toque as being independent, strong types.
+A typical problem that most similar libraries struggle with is supporting quantities like work and torque as being independent, strong types.
 The problem here arises from the fact that both of them have exactly the same dimension `L²MT⁻²`, but a totally different physical meaning.
 As a result, it is possible to mathematically add or compare them in a quantity equation even though such an operation has no sense from the physical point of view.